Biophotonics

-The term biophotonics denotes a combination of biology and photonics, with photonics being the science and technology of generation, manipulation, and detection of photons, quantum units of light.
+The term biophotonics refers to the intersection between the fields of biology and photonics, with photonics being the science and technology of generation, manipulation, and detection of photons, quantum units of light.
 Photonics is related to electronics and photons.
 Photons play a central role in information technologies, such as fiber optics, the way electrons do in electronics.

 Biophotonics can also be described as the "development and application of optical techniques, particularly imaging, to the study of biological molecules, cells and tissue".
 One of the main benefits of using the optical techniques which make up biophotonics is that they preserve the integrity of the biological cells being examined.

 Biophotonics has therefore become the established general term for all techniques that deal with the interaction between biological items and photons.
 This refers to emission, detection, absorption, reflection, modification, and creation of radiation from biomolecular, cells, tissues, organisms, and biomaterials.
-Areas of application are life science, medicine, agriculture, and environmental science.
+These techniques are applied in the life sciences, medicine, agriculture, and environmental science.

 Similar to the differentiation between "electric" and "electronics," a difference can be made between applications such as therapy and surgery, which use light mainly to transfer energy, and applications such as diagnostics, which use light to excite matter and to transfer information back to the operator.
 In most cases, the term biophotonics refers to the latter type of application.

+Nanobiophotonics is the specialization of biophotonics in the nanoscale.

 Applications

-Biophotonics is an interdisciplinary field involving the interaction between electromagnetic radiation and biological materials including: tissues, cells, sub-cellular structures, and molecules in living organisms.
+Biophotonics is an interdisciplinary field involving the interaction between electromagnetic radiation and biological materials such as tissues, cells, sub-cellular structures, and molecules in living organisms.

-Recent biophotonics research has created new applications for clinical diagnostics and therapies involving fluids, cells, and tissues.
-These advances are allowing scientists and physicians opportunities for superior, non-invasive diagnostics for vascular and blood flow, as well as tools for better examination of skin lesions.
-In addition to new diagnostic tools, the advancements in biophotonics research have provided new photothermal, photodynamic, and tissue therapies.
+Recent biophotonics research has allowed for non-invasive diagnostics for vascular and blood flow, better examination of skin lesions.
+In addition to new diagnostic tools, and new photothermal, photodynamic, and tissue therapies.